All accounts are kept in our database. BullGuard connects to the database and reads the subscription details.

 Through the General tab in the SETTINGS section you can interact directly with your BullGuard subscription and change the logged-in user, upgrade/renew your subscription or extend subscription time by adding licence keys.

 Your BullGuard subscription username is the e-mail address displayed in the Change user section.
-If you used the Change user option, click on the Save button once you have logged back for the changes to be applied.

 You can see the logged in user in the Change user section.
 Clicking on the Change user button will display the Login window where you can re-log with your account details or with a new BullGuard account.
 If you change or reset the password, you will need to log in again with the new account details.

 Account options: allow you to choose whether you want BullGuard to log in automatically at the next start-up by using the provided account details (Login automatically option) and to setup your proxy server details if necessary (Proxy settings option).